klocey/hospital_compare_app/README.md

 ## Files & Directories

 <details><summary>app.py</summary>
-The primary file for running the Rush Hospital Cost Reports application.
+The primary file for running the Rush hospital compare application.
 This file contains the entirety of source code for the app as well as many comments to explain the application's functionality.
 </details>

 <details><summary>assets</summary>